kevinlampe1998/space-invaders/README.md

 in the code you can set on your self the score limit higher

-they are written as comments
+they are written as comments under ("hits === 5" as example)

+put the comment-number instead the five in that level

+in this way also the other levels